 You’re out to eat with friends, and finally the massive check arrives at your table.
 Do you split it evenly?
 Should each person note what they want charged on their credit card?
 Or does one person foot the tab and get paid back by the rest?
-The latter is often the simplest case—as long as said friends have an easy and trustworthy way to pay that person back.
-Venmo is one option for doing that, but what is Venmo?
+The latter is often the simplest case, and Venmo is one option for doing that.
+But what is Venmo?
 And how does Venmo work?

 What is Venmo?

-Venmo used to allow for payments on the web in addition to its mobile apps, but the company announced it would be phasing out that option in June 2018.
+- Venmo used to allow for payments on the web in addition to its mobile apps.
+The company announced it would be phasing out that option in June 2018.

 How does Venmo work?